GetClaw vs AgentClaw

 Where GetClaw should position against AgentClaw

-AgentClaw's public story is very narrow and very clear: spin up one managed OpenClaw agent quickly.
-GetClaw should respond by owning the more serious buyer story: hosted workspace control, cleaner BYOK progression, and a more production-shaped path.
+AgentClaw's public story is narrow and clear: spin up one managed OpenClaw agent quickly.
+GetClaw should respond with the more serious operational story: hosted workspace control, clearer BYOK progression, and a more production-ready path.

 Buying factor